dotneet/as3-lua/README.md

 # Beef

 ActionScript3.0(AS3) implementation of Lua.
-Beef intended to used as game script.
+Beef intend to be used as a game script.

 ## Features
  - parse and execute a Lua code.